emissary-ingress/emissary/reference/pro/authentication.md

 ## Redis

-Ambassador Pro relies on Redis to store short-lived authentication credentials and rate limiting information.
+Ambassador Edge Stack relies on Redis to store short-lived authentication credentials and rate limiting information.
 If the Redis data store is lost, users will need to log back in and all existing rate limits would be reset.